jfhbrook/susitna/README.md

 # Matanuska BASIC

-My intent is to build a BASIC which can be practically used as a shell.

-Building a BASIC is a little involved, and this is roughly my third attempt.
+Matanuska will be a BASIC intended to run as a shell.
+It asks what it would've been like if the classic 80s BASIC was better able to rise to the occasion when it came to disk features and/or competing with DOS.

 ## Prior Attempts

+This is roughly my fourth attempt.
+Here are some notes on prior attempts:

 - joshiverse/s7bas - a YOLO attempt at writing a basic from scratch, based largely on the MSX Technical Handbook.
 I learned at TON but ultimately